 Guests can access the fourth floor by taking the escalators or elevator up from the first-floor lobby.
 Or those visiting via the resort monorail service will exit and take the escalator or elevator down one floor.

-Furthermore, guests visiting from the tower next door can access Grand Canyon Concourse by taking the bridge across.
+Furthermore, guests coming over from the tower next door can access Grand Canyon Concourse by crossing the bridge.

-Most guests who visit Walt Disney World are familiar with this resort because it’s where the monorail runs through up above.
+Most guests who visit Walt Disney World are familiar with this resort because the monorail runs through up above.

 And here is a small portion of the infamous Mary Blair mural located in the same area.